wehmoen/crit-testnet/README.md

 - Download the application using this [link](https://github.com/QU3STio/crit/releases).
 - Once downloaded extract all the files.
 - Once extracted you will get the folder `crit` folder.
-On the `data\kek.txt` enter your desired password and salt for encrypting your private keys.(Note:You can move this file anywhere you want if you are not using the bot for security purposes).
+On the `data\kek.txt` enter your desired salt for encrypting your private keys.(Note:You can move this file anywhere you want if you are not using the bot for security purposes).
 - Run the bot by double clicking the crit.exe file.

 ---